pendulum-labs/reserve-onomy/readme.md

 ## Reserve Governance

-`create-denom` governance proposal is how denoms are initiated
+`create-denom` is a governance proposal that must be submitted to initialize a new denom

 ## Development